-- If you're absent due to an accident or occupational ill health - If you're likely to be absent for more than 10 consecutive days - · If your manager has any other cause of concern
+- If you're absent due to an accident or occupational ill health - If you're likely to be absent for more than 10 consecutive days - If your manager has any other cause of concern

-What happens if I don't follow it?
+5. Policy breach and consequences - What happens if I don't follow it?

 If you don't follow this policy your absence may be treated as unauthorised and this may have an impact on you receiving discretionary company sick pay.

-It could also affect your compliance rating on Growth, Performance, Success (GPS) and become a disciplinary matter.
+If you do not meet the obligations we've set out in this policy, it could affect your 'Britvic Values and Ways of Working rating on myPerformance.
 Any false declaration about your absence from work will be considered as a serious matter, this along with unauthorised absence may be dealt with under our Disciplinary Policy.